-Among the Davidson student awards given annually, six recognize students for excellence in English and writing.
+Among the Davidson student awards given annually, seven recognize students for excellence in English and writing.
 They are:

 Henry T. Lilly Award for Excellence in English